 Prostate cancer may manifest as discrete nodules or areas of induration within the prostate on a DRE.
 However, currently most prostate cancers are detected because of elevations in serum PSA (not DRE findings).

 Patients rarely present with signs of urinary retention or neurologic symptoms from epidural metastases and cord compression.
 Obstructive voiding symptoms are most often due to benign prostatic hyperplasia, which occurs in the same age group.
 Nevertheless, large or locally extensive prostatic cancers can cause obstructive voiding symptoms.
 Lymph node metastases can lead to lower extremity lymphedema.
 Because the axial skeleton is the most common site of metastases, patients may present with back pain or pathologic fractures.

 PSA is a glycoprotein produced only by cells, either benign or malignant, of the prostate gland.
 The serum level is typically low and correlates with the total volume of prostate tissue and tends to increase with age.
 Measurement of serum PSA is useful in detecting and staging prostate cancer, monitoring response to treatment, and identifying recurrence before it becomes clinically evident.
 As a screening test, PSA is elevated (greater than 4.0 ng/mL [4.0 mcg/L]) in 10–15% of men.
-Prostate cancer will be diagnosed in approximately 18–30% of men with PSA 4.1–10 ng/mL (4.1–10 mcg/L) and 50–70% of men with PSA greater ...
+Prostate cancer will be diagnosed in approximately 18–30% of men with PSA 4.1–10 ng/mL (4.1–10 mcg/L) and 50–70% ...